assadnavi/assadnavi.github.io/_posts/2023-10-04-complete-the-code.md

 ---
 layout: post
-title:  "#6 Interview Preparation | Complete the code"
+title:  "#6 Interview Preparation | 'Complete the code' series "
 date:   2023-10-04 00:00:00 +0000
 published: true
 ---

 ## What is the purpose of this article ?

-The series "Complete the code" is aiming to prepare programmers to coding interviews where they are requested to complete a piece of code to perform a specific task.
+The 'Complete the code' series is aiming to prepare programmers to coding interviews where they are requested to complete a piece of code to perform a specific task.
 This article proceeds in a similar way by presenting 3 codes containing gaps to be filled by the reader.
 This challenge is addressed primarily to the following people :

 - People preparing for coding interviews
 - People willing to evaluate their coding skills